Updating Smart Contracts

 }

-contract.delegatecall(msg.data) will forward all transaction data, including msg.sender.
-For the receiver of the delegate call, the incoming call looks like it was placed by the user themselves.
+contract.delegatecall(msg.data) forwards all transaction data, including msg.sender.
+For the receiver of the delegate call, the incoming call looks like the user placed it there themselves.

-The above mentioned post also links to a fuller implementation on GitHub.
+The preceding Stack Exchange post also links to a fuller implementation on GitHub.
 It addresses the problem of how to handle the contract’s internal state when upgrading to a new version.
-Simply pointing the contract address variable to a new contract will mean that the old contract’s data will not be copied over.
+Simply pointing the contract address variable to a new contract means that the old contract’s data is not copied over.

 interface ContractInterface {